SwiftUI offers several mechanisms to pass data between views.

-But thanks to the Codable protocols introduced in Swift 4, today we have a native and idiomatic way to encode and decode data.
+But thanks to the Codable protocols introduced of Swift 4, today we have a native and idiomatic way to encode and decode data.

 The Codable protocols allow for simple JSON decoding that can sometimes take only a couple of lines of code.
-But it also allows for more sophisticated techniques when you have special needs.
+But they also allow for more sophisticated techniques when you have special needs.